XenyxNZ/Arma-3-Performance-Guide/Guide.md

 * AO.
 	* Generally recommended to disable, often incurs a slight but measurable performance impact when enabled.
 * FSAA.
-	* Generally recommended to set to 2x or 4x, going higher can put a lot of strain on the GPU.
+	* Generally recommended to set to 2x or 4x, going higher can greatly increase strain on the GPU.
 * PPAA.
 	* CMAA is highly recommended as it looks almost identical to SMAA, while being significantly less GPU intensive.